Finding a Top Financial Advisor Firm in Hawaii

 The Rice Partnership

-There is no required minimum account balance, but the firm reserves the right to choose not to work with investors who don’t have enough in investable assets.
-The Rice Partnership works with both high-net-worth and non-high-net-worth individuals.
-The firm also serves a small number of pension plans, charitable organizations and businesses.
+The Rice Partnership is a fee-only practice in Honolulu with the third-most assets under management after CKW Financial Group and Cadinha & Co.
+There is no required minimum account balance at The Rice Partnership, but the firm reserves the right to choose not to work with investors who have smaller portfolios.
+The Rice Partnership serves both high-net-worth and non-high-net-worth individuals.
+The firm also works with pension plans, charitable organizations and businesses.

-The Rice Partnership has a number of core investment strategies.
+The Rice Partnership has a number of primary investment strategies.
 One is Core U.S. Equity, which focuses on domestic investments and seeks companies with free cash flow.
 Another is Active Fixed Income Management, which looks for issues in the high-quality section of the yield curve.
 The International ETF strategy uses the liquidity and low costs of ETFs to the client’s advantage.

 Andrews Advisory Associates